Boeing 777: Background

-The Boeing 777-100 trijet concept was proposed in 1978 to compete with other trijets of the time (artist concept).
+The Boeing 777-100 trijet concept was proposed in 1978 to compete with other trijets of the time, like the DC-10 and Lockheed L-1011 TriStar (artist concept).

 In the early 1970s, the Boeing 747, McDonnell Douglas DC-10, and the Lockheed L-1011 TriStar became the first generation of wide-body passenger airliners to enter service.
 In 1978, Boeing unveiled three new models: the twin-engine or twinjet Boeing 7N7 (later named Boeing 757) to replace its 727, the twinjet Boeing 7X7 (later named 767) to challenge the Airbus A300, and a trijet "777" concept to compete with the DC-10 and L-1011.
 The mid-size 757 and 767 launched to market success, due in part to 1980s' extended-range twin-engine operational performance standards (ETOPS) regulations governing transoceanic twinjet operations.
 These regulations allowed twin-engine airliners to make ocean crossings at up to three hours distance from emergency diversionary airports.
 Under ETOPS rules, airlines began operating the 767 on long-distance overseas routes that did not require the capacity of larger airliners.
 The trijet "777" was later dropped, following marketing studies that favored the 757 and 767 variants.
 Boeing was left with a size and range gap in its product line between the 767-300ER and the 747-400.

 By the late 1980s, DC-10 and L-1011 models were expected to be retired in the next decade, prompting manufacturers to develop replacement designs.
 McDonnell Douglas was working on the MD-11, a stretched successor of the DC-10, while Airbus was developing its A330 and A340 series.
 In 1986, Boeing unveiled proposals for an enlarged 767, tentatively named 767-X, to target the replacement market for first-generation wide-bodies such as the DC-10, and to complement existing 767 and 747 models in the company lineup.
 The initial proposal featured a longer fuselage and larger wings than the existing 767, along with winglets.
 Later plans expanded the fuselage cross-section but retained the existing 767 flight deck, nose, and other elements.
 However, airline customers were uninterested in the 767-X proposals, and instead wanted an even wider fuselage cross-section, fully flexible interior configurations, short- to intercontinental-range capability, and an operating cost lower than that of any 767 stretch.

 Airline planners' requirements for larger aircraft had become increasingly specific, adding to the heightened competition among aircraft manufacturers.
 By 1988, Boeing realized that the only answer was a clean-sheet design, which became the twinjet 777.
 The company opted for the twin-engine configuration given past design successes, projected engine developments, and reduced-cost benefits.
 On December 8, 1989, Boeing began issuing offers to airlines for the 777.